 Renewal of Assistantship: The assistantship is awarded for one academic year.
 A reapplication is required for each additional year of support.

-Application procedure: Besides the materials discussed above for admission to the MA Program, applicants should submit the following to the Director of Graduate Studies.
+Application procedure: Besides the materials discussed above for admission to the MPA Program, applicants should submit the following to the Director of Graduate Studies.

 - One copy of an application form available which is available on the department’s web site.

 - A formal covering letter of application.
 This letter may also be used to expand on items in the application form, and to request financial assistance.